OpenBB-finance/OpenBB/openbb_terminal/README.md

    **On macOS**

+   Check if you have homebrew installed by running `brew --version`

-   If you don't have homebrew installed:
+   If you don't have homebrew installed run:

    ```bash
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    brew install cmake
    ```

-   If you have homebrew installed:
+   If you have homebrew installed run:

    ```bash
    brew install cmake